-LEVEL 1 loads single-file programs, such as 8-16K cartridges and programs up to 50K in size.
+LEVEL 1 loads single-file programs, including programs up to 62KB in size and cartridges up to 128KB in size.
 Many devices can do this already, so this is just the basic functionality you would expect from a storage device.